 Tire Pressure:

-If your car is more than a few years old, it’s a good idea to increase the pressure by about 3-5 psi above what is recommended.
-This will help ensure that your tires don’t blow out on those long stretches of highway.
+If your car is more than a few years old, it’s a good idea to add 3–5 psi to the suggested pressure.
+This will help make sure your tires don’t blow out on those long highway stretches.

 Check Brake Pads: